Our Amazing Week in Sicily Visiting 4.25 Towns, What?

 - Licodia Eubea, Sicily

 We had never visited the western coast of Sicily until this trip.
-The main reason for this trip was to visit the town where we are now “official residents,” pick up our Italian birth certificates, and to see the town where Gary’s grandfather was born.
+The main reason for this trip was to visit the town where we are now “official residents,” pick up our Italian birth certificates and see the town where Gary’s grandfather was born.

 I found that I was disappointed this trip as we found garbage everywhere along the road.
 The countryside is so beautiful and then you have a spot just filled with garbage.
 No rhyme or reason to it.
 It wasn’t just in one city but throughout our trip this time.
 I mentioned my sadness to our B&B host, Carmelo in Licodia Eubea, and he acknowledged it’s a problem.